-Also writing for African Business, Hannah Ryder, CEO of Development Reimagined, an African-led international development agency based in Beijing, calls for “a more organised, collective approach to engagement” on the part of African leaders at this year’s FOFAC, and summarises her organisation’s blueprint for an African China strategy.
+Also writing for African Business earlier this year, Hannah Ryder, CEO of Development Reimagined, an African-led international development agency based in Beijing, called for “a more organised, collective approach to engagement” on the part of African leaders at this year’s FOCAC, and summarised her organisation’s blueprint for an African China strategy.

 What will be on the agenda at this year’s FOCAC?

 Analysts have predicted that an era of “easy” Chinese credit in Africa is drawing to a close, as an economic relationship primarily based on the resource trade has shifted towards infrastructure and a political and strategic relationship.